Tag Archives: Christianity

 “He’s not responding now, Mom.
 I need to call 911.”

 By the time I arrive at the scene, paramedics surround my husband.
 They have him in a neck brace and on a gurney, asking him questions.
 He is in and out of conscientiousness, unable to say where he is or what has happened.
-At that moment, many things become a blur to me.
+At that moment, many things became a blur to me.
 I try to follow the ambulance to the Emergency Hospital, lest I become lost due to complete disarray and panic.

 So there I sit in the midst of the storm, waiting and interceding: I can’t leave this hospital without him, Lord!